 2. With the processor running, drizzle in the water 1 tablespoon at a time.
 The dough should not be too wet, so observe and stop when everything starts to come together (it still should be a little crumbly at this point).
 Form the dough into an even, flat disk.
 Wrap it with plastic wrap and chill for at least 45 minutes.
 The dough can be refrigerated for up to 3 days here, or frozen.

 3. Once the dough has chilled thoroughly, preheat the oven to 210C.
 Line the baking pan with parchment paper.
-In a mixing bowl, combine the sliced strawberries with the honey, lemon juice, vanilla, and salt.
+In a mixing bowl, combine the sliced strawberries with the honey, lemon juice, and vanilla.
 Mix well and let it sit for about 5 minutes.

 4. Meanwhile, whisk together the egg yolk and milk for your egg wash.
 Set aside.

 5. Take out your dough from the fridge.
+If you're making mini galettes, divide the dough into 4 even portions here.
 Use a rolling pin to gently roll the dough out onto a floured surface.
 You want it to be around 3-4cm thick.
 Piece back together any cracks that may form.
 Carefully transfer the dough onto your pan by rolling the dough onto the rolling pin, and gently lifting the dough.

 6. Strain the strawberries, reserving all of the honey mixture.
 Mound the strawberries in the center of the dough, spreading them out evenly and leaving a 1" border all around.
 Fold the dough over the strawberries around the edge, layering and crimping to seal.
 Press any cracks together as needed.